 Tighter Control – for Nervous Accountants

-In this system material kanbans are routed via the purchasing department.
-For each kanban a purchase order is raised on the supplier or else kanbans for a particular supplier are accumulated during the day and purchase order raised for all the materials required from that supplier.
+In this system, material kanbans are routed via the purchasing department.
+For each kanban, a purchase order is raised on the supplier or else kanbans for a particular supplier are accumulated during the day and purchase order raised for all the materials required from that supplier.

 This system can be further improved if kanban cards are barcoded.
-In this case scanning the barcode on the card triggers a PO (or preferably a purchase requisition against a PO).
+In this case, scanning the barcode on the card triggers a PO (or preferably a purchase requisition against a PO).
 This purchase requisition or order can then be emailed directly to the supplier.

 Often several kanbans will be accumulated so a batch of the WIP component can be produced.
-Typically this production order is attached to the kanban card(s) and sent to the upstream process for production of WIP item.
+Typically a production order is attached to the kanban card(s) and sent to the upstream process for the production of WIP item.
 When the WIP batch is completed and returned to the line then the production order is separated from the card and returned to the production office to be closed.

-Another tip is to make sure that it is not possible to “cheat” the system by scanning a single kanban card multiple times.
+Make sure that it is not possible to “cheat” the system by scanning a single kanban card multiple times.
 Allowing this practice will lead to a complete loss of control of your inventory.

 What About the MRP and the Forecast?

-If demand is increasing you might increase the number of kanban cards in circulation, while when demand is falling, cards can be removed from the systems.
+If demand is increasing you might increase the number of kanban cards in circulation.
+When demand is falling, cards can be removed from the systems.
 Many companies use “temporary cards”, usually printed in a different colour, to build inventory above the normal level (e.g. for a promotion).
 These cards are then removed from the system once this additional inventory is consumed and the cards returned to purchasing.